 Bulgaria - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-Bulgaria has a rapidly developing mobile market, with effective competition provided by Telekom Austria’s MobilTel, Telenor Bulgaria and the incumbent Vivacom.
-A new entrant, Max Telecom (often known simply as MAX), provides additional competition though the company has been in financial difficulty and has only a small market presence.
+Bulgaria has a mature mobile market with effective competition provided by Telekom Austria’s A1 Bulgaria, Telenor Bulgaria (sold to the PPF Group in August 2018) and the incumbent telco Vivacom.
+A new entrant, Max Telecom (often known simply as MAX), provided additional competition though the company fell into financial difficulty and stopped providing services at the beginning of 2017.
 Competition among network operators has intensified following the recent implementation of a streamlined mobile number portability process.
+In addition, customer preference for bundled services has put pressure on pricing and encouraged them to offer generous voice and data packages.
+This in turn has impacted on operator revenue, compounded by a steady decline in the number of subscribers.

 The regulator has responded to the paucity of available spectrum by providing a number of trial licences, and in late 2017 it opened a consultation regarding the allocation of an additional 580MHz of spectrum in several bands.